 - Co-signer option: If you don’t qualify for a personal loan based on your individual creditworthiness, you can enlist the help of a co-signer to boost your eligibility.

 - Membership requirements: To apply for a personal loan, you must first join the credit union, which could mean signing up for a third-party organization like the Computer History Museum (starting at $15 per year) or the Financial Fitness Association ($8 per year).
-It’s important to take those extra costs into consideration.
+It’s important to consider those extra costs.

 - Higher late and returned payment fees: If your payment is late, you’re on the hook for a late fee of up to $25, depending on your credit.
 There’s also a $28 returned payment fee.
 These fees are not unusual, but they are higher than those of some other personal loan lenders, which are around $10 or $15.

 First Tech Federal Credit Union Personal Loan Rates & Terms